qertoip/react-form-logic/README.markdown

 # react-form-logic

-react-form-logic is a library for handling forms in React.
-The project is intended to make it easy to:
+This is a form-handling library for React that makes it easy to:

 * serialize forms into JSON and handle form submission